Manaslu Circuit Trek - 15 Days

 Research and Understand the Trek:

-We suggest all our participants research about the Manaslu Circuit trek before heading for this beautiful journey.
+We suggest all our participants research the Manaslu Circuit trek before heading for this beautiful journey.
 Familiarize yourself with the Manaslu trekking route, altitude, weather conditions, and cultural aspects of the Manaslu region.

 Gather Necessary Documents:

 You need to have a valid passport and travel insurance(highly recommended) for this Manaslu Circuit trek.
-Arrange the flight ticket to Nepal according to your booking date, and for the visa, you can get here in the airport.
+Arrange the flight ticket to Nepal according to your booking date, and for the visa, you can get it here at the airport.
 We suggest you take 30 days for this trek, which will cost you USD 50.

 Plan Your Itinerary:

-Learn About Altitude sickness and Acclimatization Plan:
+Learn About Altitude Sickness and Acclimatization Plan:

 Some trekkers may experience altitude sickness during the 15-day Manaslu Circuit trek.
 It’s important to be aware of the early symptoms, such as headache, dizziness, nausea or vomiting, and loss of appetite.
-You can follow this acclimatization plan to reduce the AMS such as:
+You can follow this acclimatization plan to reduce the AMS, such as:

 • Avoid rapid elevation gain during the trek